An ostomate is anyone who has undergone surgery resulting in a colostomy, ileostomy or urostomy, commonly and collectively referred to as a stoma.

 Our members range in age from newborn to over 100 years.
 There are approximately 46,000 Ostomates in Australia of which approximately 3,600 are members of WAOA.

 WAOA is managed by a committee that is elected at an annual general meeting for a two year term following a nomination process by members.
-We are a non-profit, non-government organisation that relies on the dedication and support of our volunteers.
+We are a non-profit, non-government organisation that relies on the dedication and support of our staff, Stomal Therapy Nurses and volunteers.